tytydraco/yessleep/out/Buggy_Dougie.md

 Then all the time.

-I kept bottles of Rolaids in my desk, my pockets, my car.
+I kept bottles of Rolaids and Tums in my desk, my pockets, my car.
 Popped them like candy.

-Didn’t help.
+*Didn’t help.*

-My daughter stayed with her.
+My daughter stayed with my ex.

-She needed her insurance.
+She needed insurance.
 My insurance.
 Private, expensive, the kind I could only keep if I kept my job.

-I had to keep my job.
+*I had to keep my job.*

 But the industry was dying.

-No one wanted consultants anymore.

-No one was hiring at all.

-Layoffs hit every month.
+No one wanted IT consultants anymore.
+No one was hiring anymore.
+Layoffs hit every month like a Mike Tyson punch.

 HR kept posting bullshit openings they never meant to fill—“future opportunities,” they called them.
 Future lies.

 I was drowning.

-Miguel made sure of that.

-Miguel didn’t just burn employees.

-He tortured candidates.
+Miguel made sure my life preserver was made out of lead and spite.
+Miguel didn’t just burn employees he tortured them first like a cat with a mouse.
+He tortured candidates too.

-Every consultant interview was a grueling autopsy, stretched over weeks, layered with impossible questions that had nothing to do with the job.
+Every consultant interview was a grueling autopsy, stretched over weeks, layered with impossible questions that had zilch to do with the job.

 "What’s the time complexity of sorting infinite data?"